joduplessis/docker-old/README.md

 # Apache & PHP (vanilla)

 Stock standard Apache - serving from /var/www/html.
 Really good for CodeIgnitor, or other frameworks not requiring you to serve from a specific directory.
-Or CMS's.
+Or CMS options too.

 ```
 docker build -t "repo:tag" .